 You've seen some of the best teams and players the state has to offer.
 Now it's time to see them compete for a state championship.
 Every March, 32 boys' and girls' teams come to Minneapolis for the Minnesota State High School League (MSHSL) State Tournaments.
 From the large suburban schools in Class 4A to the tiny rural schools in Class 1A, fans from around Minnesota descend on Target Center, Williams Arena, the Maturi Pavilion and the Gangelhoff Center (in St. Paul) to watch the top teams face off for high school basketball supremacy.
 Get to the games early and soak in the atmosphere with bands, student sections and groups of nervous parents cheering on the hometown kids.

-Pictured above: Minnehaha Academy captured the 2021 Class 3A boys' state championship, defeating Alexandria 80-29 in the title game
+Pictured above: Totino-Grace captured the 2023 Class 3A boys' state championship, defeating DeLaSalle 50-46 in the title game

 8. Get in a Pick-Up Game at a Minneapolis Park or Gym